 Very few video game characters can claim to be known worldwide and to be recognizable even by those outside the hobby.
 These are the ones who have transcended gaming altogether.

-Here are our picks for the most iconic video game characters of all time and how they’ve impacted culture at large.
+Here are my picks for the most famous video game characters of all time and how they've impacted culture at large.

 While the masses will always cry out for Ryu or Ken, Chun Li represents something far better to the industry than they do: she was the very first playable female character in fighting games history.

 In some ways, Chun Li was the one who encouraged women everywhere to finally pick up the controller and compete with their brothers and friends for digital superiority.

 Her story as a vengeful Interpol agent chasing down the bad guys who killed her father is a widely known tale in gaming history, with audiences exacting her revenge for decades in Street Fighter.

 Chun Li has been so iconic for so many years that it's hard to think of the gaming industry as a whole without her.

 Mega Man is one of the oldest video game characters who's still relevant today.
 Created back in 1987, this iconic blue-suited boy with an arm cannon is one of the most recognizable characters.

 Most iconic video game characters are mascots of some kind, and Mega Man is one as well—in this case, the face of Capcom.
 In fact, he's frequently ranked by fans as Capcom's all-time greatest character.